dotnet/dotnet-docker/1.0/README.md

 $ docker run -p 8000:80 -e "ASPNETCORE_URLS=http://+:80" -it --rm microsoft/dotnet:nanoserver
  ```

-Please use the images at [microsoft/aspnetcore](https://hub.docker.com/r/microsoft/aspnetcore/) are recommended for ASP.NET core development and production.
-They are built on the .NET Core images and have been further optimized for ASP.NET.
+Please use the images at [microsoft/aspnetcore](https://hub.docker.com/r/microsoft/aspnetcore/).
+They are recommended and optimized for ASP.NET core development and production and are built on the images in this repo.

 ## Deploy a pre-built application with the .NET Core Runtime image